PyHOGS/pyhogs.github.io/content/How to.../pyhogs_posting.md

 The `-m` switch (for `--message`) with `git commit` attaches a quick description of the file/changes, which is especially useful for others (e.g. the maintainers).
 The commit can cover multiple files, or it can be done after each one.
 This message is critical, since it is archived in the repository's history.
 It's better practice to add the notebook before the wrapper file, since the notebook is stand-alone but the wrapper requires the notebook.
 Thus there won't be the potential for errors if only the first addition makes it through a merge.

-On commit messages, JPaul adds: "While there's lots of rules and conventions on commit messages (just google git commit messages), the only one we really need to follow is this:
+On commit messages, JPaul adds: "While there's lots of rules and conventions on commit messages (just google "git commit messages"), the only one we really need to follow is this:
    The first line should always be 50 characters or less.
 If needed, this summary line is then followed by a blank line and additional, in-depth information.
 This is because the first line is used for git log commands and it truncates it to 50(?) characters.
 I think longer (up to maybe 80) is just fine, but the idea is to keep it short, sweet, and to the point."